 I have always wanted to ask an expert this question, what makes a cuisine ‘African’?
 History, methodology, ingredients or spices?
 Is ‘African cuisine’ a misnomer?
 Do we need an “African food” historian or anthropologist?
 Why does there seem to be a dearth of famous female African chefs in the diaspora?

-Speaking of continental style, you have a luncheon and book signing at NYU in New York City this coming Friday, please tell us more about that and your previous writings.
+Speaking of continental style, you have a luncheon and book signing at NYU in New York City coming up, please tell us more about that and your previous writings.
 And why do you not have a food column in the New York Times yet?

 Are there other African food chefs we should be looking out for on the continent and in the diaspora?
 In addition, when should we be expecting the next restaurant venture from you in NYC?